nikolas-n/sippy_cup/README.markdown

 * Debug the DTMF packet generation (end of event)
   - reduce the duration to 200 milliseconds
   - change obsolete rfc2833 to rfc4733
+* Can use nested yamls, provided by yaml_extend

 ## Overview